learn-co-curriculum/why-we-blog/README.md

  - Plagiarize = expelled
  - Put out code without testing it first
  - Present on a topic you actually haven’t studied
- - Include offensive material (kid and grandma proof)
+ - Include offensive material (kid- and grandparent-proof)
  - Spend more than 5 minutes presenting
  - Read your blog out.
 Loud.
 Word.
 For.
 Word.